-2) Take the express train to Kanazawa Station and then change to the Hokuriku Shinkansen.
-This journey goes via the Japan Sea coast.
-Get off at JoetsuMyoko Station.
+Take the express train to Kanazawa Station (from April 2024 – Tsurugu Station) and then change to the Hokuriku Shinkansen (which journeys via the Japan Sea coast), then get off at JoetsuMyoko Station (not all trains stop at JoetsuMyoko so check your schedules).
 After exiting the shinkansen exit change to the local ETR line to Naoetsu (Joetsu direction) or to Myoko-Kogen (Myoko direction).
-These are clearly marked.
+These are clearly marked (see JoetsuMyoko Station Map).
 Purchase your ticket at the entrance.

 Getting to Myoko Kogen | Nagano Transfer

-With the March 2015 extension of the Nagano Shinkansen to Kanazawa, and its renaming as the Hokuriku Shinkansen, the local line from Nagano Station to Myokokogen Station was privatised, making the transfer at Nagano Station a little more challenging.
+With the extension of the Nagano Shinkansen to Tsurugu, and its renaming as the Hokuriku Shinkansen, the local line from Nagano Station to Myokokogen Station was privatised, making the transfer at Nagano Station a little more challenging.

-At Nagano, basically follow the instructions above, except that you may need to exit once from the local train platforms, not the Shinkansen platforms, to purchase your ticket on the Shinano Tetsudo to Myokokogen Station.
+You will basically need to follow the instructions above when you get to Nagano.
+You may need to exit once from the local train platforms however, and not the Shinkansen platforms, to purchase your ticket on the Shinano Tetsudo to Myokokogen Station.